ESA-APEx/apex_documentation/interoperability/algohosting.md

 exposed via an HTTP-based API.
 Projects that generate static maps as their main project result and do not need to publish any service are not affected by these requirements.

-In terms of creating on-demand services, APEx currently supports two main standards: openEO or OGC API Processes.
+In terms of creating on-demand services, APEx currently supports two main interface standards: openEO or OGC API Processes.
 This selection should support almost any possible on-demand service.
 When unsure, you can contact the APEx team for advice.

 Finally, note that APEx also provides support to projects that need to fulfil these requirements.
 This support includes